-Occupants gather near the core of the building in pre-defined "safe area" area on their floor or another floor:
+Occupants gather near the core of the building in a pre-defined "safe area" on their floor or another floor:

-- If the intent is to use the building structure to protect its occupants from an outside threat such as tornado they should remain in "safe area" until deemed safe.
+• If the intent is to use the building structure to protect its occupants from an outside threat such as tornado they should remain in "safe area" until deemed safe.

-- If determined that the intent of the Shelter-in-Place is to "seal" the building to mitigate the effects of potentially harmful substances located outside they may be able to move back to their work areas from the "safe area' once that determination is made.
-If so they should:
+- If determined that the intent of the Shelter-in-Place is to "seal" the building to mitigate the effects of potentially harmful substances located outside, they may be able to move back to their work areas from the "safe area' once that determination is made.
+If so, they should:

 - Close all interior doors behind them.

 - Close and secure all operable windows.

-- If floor has supplemental HVAC, turn off if possible.
+- o If floor has supplemental HVAC, turn off if possible.

 - Be prepared by having any necessary items needed to shelter-in-place for an extended period of time.
 These might include:

 - Change of clothes

 - o Pillow, blanket, etc.

-- o Food
+- Food

-- o Toiletries
+- Toiletries

-- o Medications
+- Medications (72-hour supply)

 - Flashlight

-- Comfortable pair of walking shoes
+- o Comfortable pair of walking shoes